2weiEmu/sis50.nl.go/README.md

 - [ ] Notification / Notices Page
     - [ ] Ability to post new Announcement with bold highlighting
 - [ ] Addition of a basic favicon for the website
+- [ ] A link to the local supermarket's site

 ### **Feature Set** (User Customisation Stage)